stefansc1/run-santa-run/README.md

 `python manage.py runserver`
 Take note of IP and port in console output, is localhost:8000 by default.
 If you want to use a different port (e.g., 3000), call `python manage.py runserver 0:3000` and set the new port in server/settings.py (required to generate correct QR code).
-Go to localhost:8000/lobby (or where appropriate).
+Go to localhost:8000 (or where appropriate).
-Clients can connect to localhost:8000 (QR code contains local IP and port).
+Clients can connect to localhost:8000/click/ (QR code contains local IP and port -- clicking on the address below the QR code uses the browser URL instead).
-Main game is at localhost:8000/run.
+Main game is at localhost:8000/watch/ (for multiple players) or localhost:8000/single_play/ (if you want to play solo -- here, use the jump button on the page and not the extra page).

 ## Code Structure
 server: all Django-specific stuff, like url routes and settings.